open-telemetry/opentelemetry-cpp/docs/integrating-abseil-variant.md

 # Script to perform namespace renaming from `ABSL_` to `OTABSL_`

-Change to directory that contains the `abseil-cpp` directory.
+Change to directory that contains the `abseil-cpp` snapshot.

 Review the script below.
 This process irreversibely alters the contents of Abseil snapshot!